litchipi/esp32rs/README.md

 Simply blinks a LED

 ## TODO
+### General
+- Select program to launch based on Cargo.toml configuration
+- Create a UART communication to display messages
+	- Optionnally from Cargo.toml
+	- On debug build only ?

 ### Blinky
 - Validate that we get a second when delaying of CORE_HZ
 - Simplify LED pin pick process